 - Volunteers have a right to expect respect and co-operation from any pupils that they may engage with.
 Any concerns about pupil behaviour should be referred to the relevant member(s) of staff.

 - Volunteers must be mindful of confidentiality considerations and should not discuss or pass on information about individual pupils or internal school matters which they may receive or obtain while undertaking voluntary activities.

 - Volunteers who undertake activities involving pupils on a frequent basis or intensive basis (e.g. overnight trips) will be required to apply for an enhanced Disclosure Barring Service (DBS) disclosure.
 Positions in schools are exempt from the Rehabilitation of Offenders Act 1974 and this means that any criminal convictions, including cautions or bind-overs must be declared and will be considered in confidence when assessing suitability for voluntary activities in the school.
 The school is obliged to maintain a record of all adults who are subject to safeguarding checks but this will not include details of any convictions.
 This record is kept on a confidential basis and is subject to inspection by Ofsted.

-- Volunteers should bring any concern they have (whether relating to a child or another member of staff) immediately to the class teacher they are working with or, if this is not possible, to the Headteacher or Deputy Headteacher.
+- Volunteers should bring any concern they have (whether relating to a child or another member of staff) immediately to the class teacher they are working with or, if this is not possible, to the Headteacher or an Assistant Headteacher.

 The Headteacher and governing body reserve the right to determine whether any volunteer should be refused permission to participate or to continue to participate in appropriate activities where this is felt to be justified.